Rural poverty in Canada: Indigenous people

-Canadian aboriginal people living in rural areas are considered among the poorest populations.
 There are several factors in which contributes to poverty among aboriginals in Canada.
 Despite many beliefs, poverty risk factors continue to exist for aboriginals living on and off the reserves Although the Canadian aboriginal population living off of the reserves are at risk of poverty, individuals living on the reserves demonstrate a much greater risk.
 Lack of employment, poor paying jobs, alcohol abuse, poor access to health care and low education levels are all areas in which contribute to the increased risk of poverty.

 The overall earnings of aboriginal Canadians living in rural areas in significantly lower than non-aboriginals living in more urban areas.
 Many Canadian aboriginals reside on reserves where their families grow and their communities develop.
 There is a massive job shortage among these reserves.
 With that being said, many attempt to seek employment outside of the reserves within the rural community.
 However, due to the remote and isolated geographical location of many aboriginal communities, jobs are scarce even off of the reserves.
 Within the Algonquin native reserves, approximately 90% of the residents are unemployed.
 For aboriginal’s who are employed and living in rural areas, they are paid much less than those living in more urban areas.
 Wages in rural Canada are typically much lower than those in urban areas, simply because the economical status of rural communities are often lower and small businesses cannot afford to pay large wages to their employees.
 Also, many of the rural jobs are seasonal or temporary for these individuals, meaning that they may be out of work for many months of the year.
 In addition, the cost of living is a major contributor to aboriginal poverty in rural Canada.
-The cost of food and daily living supplies are more expensive in rural areas than in urban cities.
-This is because the cost to transport these supplies to rural distributors is much more.
-Although some rural housing and land may come at a lower cost than urban areas, the maintenance and up-keep of the housing is a costly factor that contributes to poverty among aboriginals.
+The cost of food and daily living supplies are more expensive in rural areas than in urban cities. cost than urban areas, the maintenance and up-keep of the housing is a costly factor that contributes to poverty among aboriginals.